-Black individuals in Virginia were 3.5 times more likely to be arrested for marijuana posrates of use (see Chapter 2 for details).
+Black individuals in Virginia were 3.5 times more likely to be arrested for marijuana possession than white individuals, despite similar rates of use (see Chapter 2 for details).

 Several other states have provisions related to social equity plans-including Illinois and Massachusetts-but plan requirements vary.
 For example, Illinois required its initial license applicants to choose from one of several social equity plan options as a condition to have early access to the market.
 In contrast, Massachusetts requires all applicants to design and submit social equity plans.